Change is underway in and around an abandoned architectural icon near Alexanderplatz in Berlin.

 Roof gardens and communal terraces

-I look forward to following the next steps of the project, but I’m also apprehensive.
-While Initiative Haus der Statistik centers the needs of its participants, I have to wonder what was missed and whose voices were not heard in the various planning processes so far.
+I look forward to following the next steps of the project, but I’m also apprehensive about the validity of what it promises for those who could benefit the most from the space.
+While Initiative Haus der Statistik centers the needs of its participants, I have to wonder what was missed and whose voices went unheard in the planning processes so far.
 Will the initiative take this into account in the future?
 Although a lack of affordable creative spaces represent one part of a sweeping problem in Berlin, will the new models for shared urban space explored in this project be applicable in other cases across the city?
 Well, Berlin residents are certainly not waiting until it’s too late to find out!